Use the ARM Template to Deploy the VM-Series Firewall

 - Open the Parameters File with a text editor and modify the values for your deployment:In Azure China, you must edit the path for the storage account that hosts the VHD image required to deploy the VM-Series firewall.
 In the variables section of the template file, find the parameter calleduserImageNameURIand replace the value with the location where you saved the VHD image.

-- Check the progress/status of the deployment from the Azure CLI:azure group deployment show "<YourResourceGroupName>" “<YourDeploymentLabel>“When the template is successfully deployed theProvisioningStateis Running.If theProvisioningStateis Failed, you must check for errors on the Azure portal at.
+- Check the progress/status of the deployment from the Azure CLI:azure group deployment show "<YourResourceGroupName>" “<YourDeploymentLabel>“Code copied to clipboardUnable to copy due to lack of browser support.When the template is successfully deployed theProvisioningStateis Running.If theProvisioningStateis Failed, you must check for errors on the Azure portal at.
 Filter for only events in the last one hour, select the most recent events, and drill down to find the errors.Resource GroupEvents

 - Verify that you have successfully deployed the VM-Series firewall.